-NOTICE OF 2014 ANNUAL MEETING OF STOCKHOLDERS TO BE HELD JUNE 12, 2014
+NOTICE OF 2015 ANNUAL MEETING OF STOCKHOLDERS TO BE HELD JUNE 18, 2015

-Notice is hereby given that the Annual Meeting of Stockholders (the "Annual Meeting") of OPKO Health, Inc., a Delaware corporation (the "Company"), will be held at the Company's headquarters at 4400 Biscayne Blvd., Miami, Florida, 33137, on Thursday, June 12, 2014, beginning at 10:00 a.m., local time, for the following purposes:
+Notice is hereby given that the Annual Meeting of Stockholders (the "Annual Meeting") of OPKO Health, Inc., a Delaware corporation (the "Company"), will be held at the Company's headquarters at 4400 Biscayne Blvd., Miami, Florida, 33137, on Thursday, June 18, 2015, beginning at 10:00 a.m., local time, for the following purposes:

-- 1. To elect as directors the ten nominees named in the attached proxy statement for a term of office expiring at the 2015 annual meeting of stockholders and until their respective successors are duly elected and qualified; - 2.
-To take a non-binding advisory vote to approve the compensation paid to the Company's named executive officers ("Say on Pay"); - 3.
+- 1. To elect as directors the ten nominees named in the attached proxy statement for a term of office expiring at the 2016 annual meeting of stockholders and until their respective successors are duly elected and qualified; and - 2.
 To transact such other business as may properly come before the Annual Meeting or any adjournments thereof.

-Holders of record of our common stock, par value \$0.01 per share, at the close of business on April 14, 2014, will be entitled to notice of and to vote at the Annual Meeting or any adjournments thereof.
+Holders of record of our common stock, par value \$0.01 per share, at the close of business on April 20, 2015, will be entitled to notice of and to vote at the Annual Meeting or any adjournments thereof.